2020 Ontario Liberal Party leadership election: Local voting

-Del Duca’s frontrunner status was cemented after the February 8–9, 2020 weekend, during which party members throughout the province voted at local leadership election meetings.
-Del Duca earned over 55% of the elected delegates, won the most votes in 89 of 124 ridings, and led delegate counts in all regions of the province.
-Coteau was in second, with Graham a distant third place, earning 18% and 13% of the delegate respectively.
+All members of the Ontario Liberal Party as of December 2, 2019 were eligible to cast a two-part ballot at one of the "Leadership Election Meetings" held across the province over the weekend of February 8–9, 2020.
+Results were tallied at the local constituency association level.
+Del Duca’s frontrunner status was cemented at the end of the members voting weekend, having secured 56% of the elected delegates, won the most votes in 89 of 124 constituencies, and led delegate counts in all regions of the province.
+Coteau and Graham were in distant second and third places, earning 18% and 13% of the delegate respectively.
 With strong second place showing in Southwestern Ontario (which voted on Saturday of the weekend), Graham actually led Coteau on delegate count after the first day of voting.
 Coteau re-gained second place by the end of the weekend, with stronger showing in Toronto and Eastern Ontario (which voted on Sunday).